 What is a Lease Agreement?

 A lease agreement, in simple terms, is a legal contract between a landlord and a tenant.
 It outlines the rules and expectations for the rental arrangement.
-The Key components of a lease agreement include:
+The Key components of a lease agreement include:- Parties involved (Landlord and Tenant)

 - Property details (Address, Type, and Condition)